Exploring The Abandoned Pennsylvania Turnpike

 Check this out!

-The Abandoned Sideling Hill POW Camp in Fulton County is literally within a few hundred yards of the Sideling Hill Tunnel along the Abandoned PA Turnpike, and the two share a common thread you’ll want to read about.
+The Abandoned Sideling Hill POW Camp in Fulton County is literally within a few hundred yards of the western portal of Sideling Hill Tunnel along the Abandoned PA Turnpike, and the two share a common thread you’ll want to read about.

 Inside the General's quarters at the abandoned Sideling Hill POW Camp.